DeveloperAbhirupa/Linux-Kernel/README.md

 linker.ld
 ---------
 It takes all of our compiler and assembler output files and links them together into one binary file.
 'Text' or 'Code' is the executable itself.
-The 'Data' section is for hardcoded values in your code, such as when you declare a variable and set it to 5.
-The value of 5 would get stored in the 'Data' section.
+The 'Data' section is for hardcoded values in our code.
 The last section is called the 'BSS' section.
 The 'BSS' consists of uninitialized data; it stores any arrays that you have not set any values to.